centific-aicoe/AICity-Prod-Counting-2023/README.md

 3. [Model Training](#model-training)
 4. [Inference](#inference)

-If you want to replicate the leaderboard submission, create an environment as per instructions in [Environment Creation](#environment-creation) and follow instructions in [Inference](#inference).
+If you want to replicate the leaderboard submission/inference on new test set, create an environment as per instructions in [Environment Creation](#environment-creation) and follow instructions in [Inference](#inference).

 For any other steps, look at the relevant section.